Leeeeeeapgn/Project1_Lede/README.md

 ## Project contents

-- `XXXX.ipynb` – a Jupyter Notebook with the main analysis
+- `Project 1_current.ipynb` – a Jupyter Notebook with the main analysis
 - `china_visits.csv` – cleaned version of the dataset
-- `plots/` – visualizations of visit patterns
+- `images/` – one picture as header
+- `README.md` - to explain what I did and didn't

 ## Short description of your findings and key insights

 - Russia and Kazakhstan are the most frequently visited countries.
-- SCO and ASEAN memberships significantly increase the likelihood of visits.
+- SCO memberships significantly increase the likelihood of visits.
-- XXXXX IRAN / Russia?
+- GDP and economic priorities play a big role

 ## Summary of the data collection process, with links